 Dr. Tiffanie L. Williams is a native of Jacksonville, Florida who received her Bachelor’s degree from Florida State University in Family, Child, & Consumer Sciences in 2004.
 She received her Masters in Social Work from Florida State University in 2008 then attended Nova Southeastern University where she obtained her doctorate degree in Health Sciences in 2016.
-She is a Licensed Clinical Social Worker in the state of Florida, a Certified Family Trauma Professional, and a Certified Trauma-Focused Cognitive Behavioral Therapist.
-She has provided mental health services for 10 years.
+She is a Licensed Clinical Social Worker in the state of Florida and has provided mental health services for 13 years.
 She continues to provide mental health services through her private practice- MasterPeaceCounseling Services, LLC.

 On November 15th, 2016 Dr. Williams experienced the stillbirth of her son Liam Elijah Wesley Boatwright and on November 28th, 2016 took her pain and turned it into purpose by establishing Liam Lives Foundation, Inc.– A faith-based, non-profit charitable organization, which seeks to provide counseling and supportive services to families who have suffered from pregnancy and infant loss due to early miscarriage, stillbirth, preterm birth, neonatal, and post-neonatal death.